ibell/coolprop/Web/Fluids/SulfurHexafluoride.rst

 ********************
-R290
+SulfurHexafluoride
 ********************

 Equation of State Reference
 ===========================
-"A International Standard Formulation for the Thermodynamic Properties of 1,1,1,2-Tetrafluoroethane(HFC-134a) for Temperatures from 170 K to 455 K and Pressures up to 70 MPa"by Reiner Tillner-Roth and Hans Dieter Baehr, J. Phys.
+Guder C., and W. Wagner, "A Reference Equation of State for the Thermodynamic Properties of Sulfur Hexafluoride SF6 for Temperatures from the Melting Line to 625 K and Pressures up to 150 MPa," J. Phys.
 Chem.
 Ref.
-Data, v.
-23, 1994, pp 657-729
+Data, Vol. 38, No. 1, 2009

 Transport Properties Information
 ================================
-Viscosity: E. Vogel, C. Kuchenmeister, and E. Bich, A. Laesecke,"Reference Correlation of the Viscosity of Propane"J. Phys.
-Chem.
-Ref.
-Data, Vol. 27, No. 5, 1998
+Using ECS in fully predictive mode

 Fluid Data